charlieuki/receipt-printer/readme.md

 Please see [contributing.md](contributing.md) for details and a todolist.

-## Security
+## Problems

-If you discover any security related issues, please email charlie@usahakreatif.co.id instead of using the issue tracker.
+If you discover any issues, please post the details on the [issue tracker](https://github.com/charlieuki/receipt-printer/issues).

 ## Credits